Configuration Guide

 Result:

-• Only top status bar visible
+• Only top panel visible

 • Single status line for branding